Last Updated: September 28th, 2020

 - Electronically via our website or via other electronic means; and

 - As posted in our place of business.

-In addition to the above, we have a duty to respond to your requests (e.g. those corresponding to your rights) in a timely and appropriate manner.
+In addition to the above, we must respond to your requests (e.g., those corresponding to your rights) in a timely and appropriate manner.
 We support and value your right to privacy and are committed to maintaining reasonable and appropriate safeguards for your PHI.